NigelXheri/invoiceValidityChecker/README.md

-# Invoice Generator – School Project
+# Invoice Generator and Validity Checker – School Project

 This is a simple C project for generating, validating, and managing invoices.
 It was developed as part of a university assignment and demonstrates core programming concepts such as structures, file I/O, string manipulation, and dynamic memory allocation.